-The player must not use any object or draw a line on the ground to guide him/her in playing a boule or mark its landing point.
-Whilst playing his or her last boule, it is forbidden to carry a boule in the other hand.
+The player must not use any object or draw a line on the ground to guide them in playing a boule or mark its landing point.
+Whilst playing their last boule, it is forbidden to carry a boule in the other hand.